 By Magali Da Silva

 In this short guide my intention will be giving you a brief idea about the Brazil hot spots including helpful information as well as a few tips for the traveler in general.
-I would like to reminder you, the reader, that if you would like to know more about the locations/cities I mention bellow, you can find specific articles for these hot spots/cities in the section “Articles/Places to Go”.
+I would like to reminder you, the reader, that if you would like to know more about the locations/cities I mention bellow, you can find specific articles for these hot spots and/or cities HERE.

 If you begin your trip departing from an airport in the United States, be prepared to remove your shoes, belt, coat, and other possible items as you approach the security screening area.
 If you bring a laptop computer, pay attention!
 Laptops are one of the most forgotten items at the security screening areas.
 Arrive early, at least two and a half hours, to allow ample time to go through security, especially for international travel.

 You may have the opportunity to change your seat to an emergency exit row, since these rows are generally only assigned at the check-in counter at the airport.
 If you are planning to travel with your family, consider renting an apartment to save money, so you can enjoy more of your trip.
 Whenever you plan travel, focus your touring on one region at a time.

 Pay attention to the airline ticket offers from internet companies.
 Most of the time, they not provide free consultations, and still may have hidden fees.
 Remember in most cases, after they sell you tickets, it is difficult to expect a real customer service.
 Remember the saying, “the cheapest sometimes becomes the most expensive.”
 The importance of a real travel agent is that they can assist you before and after the purchase, given necessary orientation, and inclusive helping you in unexpected situations during your trip.